microsoft/debug-adapter-protocol/specification.md

   /**
    * The debug adapter supports the delayed loading of parts of the stack, which
-   * requires that both the 'startFrame' and 'levels' arguments and the
+   * requires that both the 'startFrame' and 'levels' arguments and an optional
    * 'totalFrames' result of the 'StackTrace' request are supported.
    */
   supportsDelayedStackTraceLoading?: boolean;